 Debt ratios: DTI and credit utilization

-Credit utilization: balances ÷ limits.
-Lower is better; many target under 30% overall and per card.
-The CFPB notes there’s no magic number, but lower improves scores over time (CFPB on utilization).
-Pick one card to push below 30% in the next 30 days.
+Credit utilization measures how much of your available credit you’re currently using.
+Calculate it by dividing your credit card balances by your total credit limits.
+Lower is always better—many financial experts recommend keeping utilization under 30% overall and per card.
+The CFPB notes there’s no magic number, but consistently lower utilization tends to improve your credit scores over time (CFPB on utilization).
+Pick one card where you can push the balance below 30% in the next 30 days and make that your immediate goal.

 Net worth trend and your weekly routine